RitRa/MachineLearning-project/README.md

 Libraries used in this notebook include:

-- **Pandas**: Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language. pandas
+- **Pandas**: Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language. https://pandas.pydata.org/

-- **NumPy**: NumPy is the fundamental package for scientific computing with Python.
-NumPy
+- **NumPy**: NumPy is the fundamental package for scientific computing with Python. https://numpy.org/

 - **Seaborn**: Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+It provides a high-level interface for drawing attractive and informative statistical graphics. https://seaborn.pydata.org/

-- **Matplotlib**: import matplotlib as plt

-- **statsmodels.api**: import statsmodels.api as sm
+- **Matplotlib**: Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms. https://matplotlib.org/

+- **statsmodels**: s a Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration. https://www.statsmodels.org/stable/index.html

+- Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.

 ### import libraries